stevenlauwers22/Glimpse.Elmah/README.md

 </system.webServer>
 ```

-Let’s take a closer look at the registration of the HTTP handler.
-We specified a path ‘elmah.axd’, this means that the handler will only kick in when we browse to that specific path.
-So, let’s launch our application and take a look.
+Letâ€™s take a closer look at the registration of the HTTP handler.
+We specified a path â€˜elmah.axdâ€™, this means that the handler will only kick in when we browse to that specific path.
+So, letâ€™s launch our application and take a look.
 If I browse to http://localhost/elmah.axd I get this:

 ![](https://raw.githubusercontent.com/stevenlauwers22/Glimpse.Elmah/master/.documents/Image2.PNG)

 And oh, it even gets better.
-Lets click on the ‘details’ link next to the error message.
+Lets click on the â€˜detailsâ€™ link next to the error message.
 This is where the magic happens:

 ![](https://raw.githubusercontent.com/stevenlauwers22/Glimpse.Elmah/master/.documents/Image3.PNG)

 This is really neat; we get a ton of information on what was going on when the error was thrown.
 If an application error occurred we can almost immediately pin-point the problem.
-Obviously you don’t want to give access to this log to everyone that visits your website, as user might be able to spot vital problems in your code and exploit them.
-You can prevent access to this log in various ways (no remote access, through ASP.NET authorization …).
+Obviously you donâ€™t want to give access to this log to everyone that visits your website, as user might be able to spot vital problems in your code and exploit them.
+You can prevent access to this log in various ways (no remote access, through ASP.NET authorization â€¦).
 More info on this topic can be found here: [Elmah: Securing Error Log Pages](http://code.google.com/p/elmah/wiki/SecuringErrorLogPages).

 ## Introducing Glimpse
 Most of you probably know Firebug.
-And actually, [Glimpse](http://getglimpse.com/) is a lot like Firebug, except it’s implemented in JavaScript on the client side with hooks in to ASP.NET on the server side.
-What Firebug is for the client, Glimpse does for the server... in other words, a client side Glimpse into what’s going on in your server.
+And actually, [Glimpse](http://getglimpse.com/) is a lot like Firebug, except itâ€™s implemented in JavaScript on the client side with hooks in to ASP.NET on the server side.
+What Firebug is for the client, Glimpse does for the server... in other words, a client side Glimpse into whatâ€™s going on in your server.

 Currently Glimpse can only be used within web applications that target .NET 4.0; however the Glimpse team is currently working on a build that supports.NET 3.5 as well.
 As a matter of fact, Glimpse is not just a .NET only tool; currently it only works with ASP.NET MVC and Web Forms but eventually it will support Ruby on Rails, PHP and others.